The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 A. Japanese original

 Four letters are found at Chapter 16, near the end of the book, after Ishigami finds that Yasuko has been dating an old admirer.
-Three are letters kept by Yasuko; one is found on Ishigami's computer.
-I quote the entire content, although only part of it is relevant to the issue of 'strangeness'.
-A fairly literal translation is shown below each segment.
+Three are letters that Yasuko has kept; one is found on Ishigami's computer.
+The letters are as shown below.
+I give a fairly literal translation for each segment.

 The first letter:

-'Recently your makeup seems to be a bit heavy.
+'Recently your makeup seems to have become a bit heavy.
 Your clothes are also flashy.
 That's not like you.
 A simpler style suits you.
 Also, I'm concerned at your returning home late.
 When your work is finished return home immediately.'

 The second letter: